JWPedia/TechnicallyIntentionally/README.md

 CC-BY (a.k.a. do anything you want with my content with attribution.)

-The following scripts are necessary for the full functioning of the website.
+The following scripts are used for the full functioning of the website.

 ```html
 <!--Enables code syntax highlighting.-->